 Save When You Spend: Automatically save money with every purchase.

 Chime offers an Automatic Savings program that helps its members save money on every card transaction.
-Every time you pay a bill or make a purchase with your Chime card, we round up the transaction amount to the nearest dollar and transfer the round up from your Spending account into your Chime Savings account.
+Every time you pay a bill or make a purchase with your Chime card, we round up the transaction amount to the nearest dollar and transfer the round-up from your Spending account into your Chime Savings account.
 Use your Chime card twice a day on average and you’ll save about $400 per year without even thinking about it!

 Chime makes it easy to automatically start saving money with every paycheck so you can achieve your financial goals faster.
-With the flip of a switch, Chime members can automatically direct 10% of every paycheck into their savings account.
+With the flip of a switch, Chime members can automatically direct a percentage of every paycheck into their savings account.
 This simple action helps Chime members generate positive inertia that leads to better long-term savings habits.